o3de/sig-docs-community/tools/o3de-doxygen/README.md

 ![Default mainpage example](files/default-mainpage-example.png)

-If a developer documents the API using `/mainpage`, it will replace the default introduction.
-However, you may still insert the table of contents by adding `o3de-doxygen-insert-table` to your `/mainpage` comment block.
+If a developer documents the API using `\mainpage`, it will replace the default introduction.
+However, you may still insert the table of contents by adding `o3de-doxygen-insert-table` to your `\mainpage` comment block.
 For example, this comment block in the AzQtComponents's source code generates the following main page.

 ```
 /**